-IoT is vast concept and it consist of a wide range of technologies, same is true when it comes to protocol, at a glance there is no specific answer for standard IoT protocol.
-However if we dig it a little deeper, probably we will be in better position to answer such questions.
+IoT is a vast concept and it consists of a wide range of technologies, same is true when it comes to protocol, at a glance, there is no specific answer for standard IoT protocol.
+However, if we dig it a little deeper, probably we will be in a better position to answer such questions.

-Before we explore protocol side of IoT we have to know about the main concern of IoT the low resources!.
-Small, tiny IoT hardware like sensors, switches and controllers running on batteries, does not possess enough processing power, ram or energy to communicate and process the regular internet protocols which are built for high end computers, to address such issues IoT devices have to use only those protocols which are resource and energy efficient.
+Before we explore the protocol side of IoT we have to know about the main concern of IoT the low resources!.
+Small, tiny IoT hardware like sensors, switches, and controllers running on batteries, does not possess enough processing power, ram, or energy to communicate and process the regular internet protocols which are built for high-end computers, to address such issues IoT devices have to use only those protocols which are resource and energy-efficient.

-There is no one protocol which can single handledly make a difference when it comes to efficiency.
-But IoT have to use multiple protocols to address each networking layer (TCP/IP model or OSI model)
+There is no one protocol that can single-handled make a difference when it comes to efficiency.
+But IoT has to use multiple protocols to address each networking layer (TCP/IP model or OSI model)

-Following a list of most commonly used IoT protocols as per existing architectural model like TCP model, We have broken the protocols into the following layers in order to provide some kind of organization.
+Following a list of most commonly used IoT protocols as per existing architectural models like the TCP model, We have broken the protocols into the following layers in order to provide some kind of organization.

 - Application Layer

 - Transport Layer

 - Internet Layer

 As a developer, the important protocols to discuss is the application protocol and the communication protocol.